 Add and update content in a notebook

 Abstract Notebooks is a tool for designers to capture and present their work and establish design decisions.
-You can add context for stakeholders with the built-in text editor, and you can also bring design content directly into a notebook with our Figma integration (Sketch integration coming soon).
+You can add context for stakeholders with the built-in text editor, and you can also bring design content directly into a notebook with our Figma and Sketch integrations.

 Users with a contributor seat can add, change, and delete content in any notebook to which they have access.

 Notebooks inherit the access levels of the project where they are currently stored.
 Thus, notebooks in a public project are available to all users in the organization while notebooks in private projects are only available to users who have been granted access to the private project.

 You can add and update most content in a notebook directly in the browser from the Abstract web app.
 Use the Abstract Notebooks plugins for Figma and Sketch to add content, like artboards, frames, and symbols, directly from your design tool.